vihara-ambegoda/AutoCAD-Practice-Drawings-Portfolio/README.md

 ## 🔗 About This Repository

-This repository is part of my learning journey in **2D Technical Drafting** using AutoCAD.
-The goal is to improve:
+This repository documents my learning journey in **2D Technical Drafting** using AutoCAD.
+The objectives include:
-- Drawing accuracy
+- Improving drawing accuracy
-- Use of CAD standards
+- Applying CAD standards
-- Preparation for industry or academic projects
+- Preparing for industrial projects

 ---